hongrongyang/ML_Climate/journal.md

 - Finalizing experimental design and running initial simulations.

 We aim to complete most of the work by the end of the weekend and next week, and generate preliminary results for evaluation.

+- Hongrong: Responsible for power distribution network and dynamic electric vehicle demand setup.
+- Dongbing: Responsible for transportation network setup and preparation of weekly project memos.